 Step 3 – Discover your unique selling point that sets you apart from the competition

-You have a business idea, but ask yourself – is this idea unique?
+Do you have a business idea, then ask yourself – is this idea unique?
 If you are unsure, then look at the work of W. Chan Kim and Renée Mauborgne.
 W. Chan Kim and Renée Mauborgne devised the terms blue and red oceans, to represent the market universe.
 In short, the red ocean is cut-throat and bloody, in which most businesses are trying to outperform their competition, grabbing their share (and holding onto it) of the market.
 However, the term blue ocean refers to a space that is vast, where opportunities and growth are waiting.
 The key is innovation, and a unique idea is to tap into this unknown market space, free of competitors.

 Therefore, set yourself apart from the competition with your unique selling proposition (USP).
 You can do this by placing yourself in your client’s shoes.
 Maybe they will not love your product as much as you do.
 And don’t just think you can offer it cheaply.
 The improvements that Nobel Prize winners, Paul R Milgrom and Robert B Wilson, made to Game Theory, also indicate that there are people who will buy quality items, regardless of price; whereas others will look for a bargain, and will ignore quality.
 Therefore, make sure you are aiming for your market of choice.
 This means looking at behaviors and buying choices.
 What is also important is to look at your clients’ genuine wishes, and not just at what your competitors are doing.